Our Team at FMCH UK

 Barbara Jayson MBE, Founder and Chair

 Barbara is the Founder of the Foundation for Mother & Child Health (FMCH) family.
 A registered nurse who trained at St Bartholomew’s Hospital in London, she graduated in Biological Sciences at the University of Surrey and gained her Masters in Advanced Practice as a Specialist Community Public Health Nurse - Health Visitor, from King's College London.

 After two years working on behalf of FMCH with expatriate mothers and UNHCR registered refugees in Azerbaijan, Barbara returned with her family to the UK.

 FMCH programmes have expanded greatly since the inauguration of the first FMCH charity in Indonesia, and Barbara remains closely involved in supporting and advising on maternal and child health.
-During the current COVID pandemic she is working part time as a health visitor in the UK.
+During the COVID pandemic she returned to work as a health visitor in the UK.

 Barbara was awarded an MBE for services to women and children in Indonesia in 2004 and is a Fellow of the Royal Society of Public Health.